Iran, six world powers resume expert talks on nuclear deal

 Questions remain on how western governments will ensure banks understand what transactions are allowed under the softened sanctions regime, and how and when Iran will be allowed to access several billion dollars worth of oil revenues frozen in overseas accounts.

-Under discussion are issues such as the technical details of how Iran will limit its enrichment of uranium to less than 20 percent, a level that constitutes a major technological leap en route to producing weapons fuel.

-Iran has agreed to suspend enriching uranium to 20 percent under the November accord.

 Scope for easing the dispute peacefully opened after the June election of a comparative moderate, Hassan Rouhani, as Iranian president.
-He won in a landslide by promising to lessen Tehran’s international isolation and win relief from sanctions that have severely damaged the oil producer’s economy.
+He won in a landslide by pledging to ease Tehran’s international isolation and win relief from sanctions that have severely damaged the oil producer’s economy.
+(Writing by Justyna Pawlak; Editing by Mark Trevelyan)